Frequently Asked Questions

 Charter schools are independently operated public schools.
 There is no charge to parents because funding comes from state and local taxes.
 Charter schools must meet the same academic requirements as traditional public schools.

 North Side is a public school open to any age-appropriate resident of the City of St. Louis in Missouri.
 There is no charge to attend the school for residents of the City of St. Louis.

 North Side accepts enrollment application packets at any time.

 How does a family enroll a student in North Side?

-Is there an After-School Program?
+Is there an after-school program?

-North Side formally assesses every student when they enroll.
-If we determine that there are weaknesses that need to be addressed, a student is referred to our Resource teacher who, in conjunction with the child's classroom teacher, works out a schedule for both individual and small group instruction.
-When necessary, our Resource Resource teacher, the home room teacher, our principal, and our Executive Director work together to begin the formal psychological evaluation of the student.
-This process could ultimately result in the development of an Individual Education Plan (IEP) to meet the academic needs of the child.
+When necessary, our special educators, the grade-level classroom teacher and principal, and our Executive Director work together to do a formal psychological evaluation of the student.
+This process can result in the development of an Individual Education Plan (IEP) to better meet the academic needs of the child.